John Denver: Early life

 In his 1994 autobiography Take Me Home, Denver described his father as a stern man who could not show his love for his children.
-With a military father, Denver's family moved often, and he found difficulty making friends and assimilating with children of his own age.
+With a military father, Denver's family moved often, and he found difficulty making friends and assimilating with his peers.
 The introverted Denver often felt out of place and did not know where he truly belonged.
-While stationed at Davis–Monthan Air Force Base in Tucson, Arizona, the Deutschendorfs purchased a house and lived there from 1951 to 1959.
-Denver lived in Tucson from ages six to 14.
+While stationed at Davis–Monthan Air Force Base in Tucson, Arizona, the Deutschendorfs purchased a house and lived there from 1951 to 1959, when Denver was ages six to 14.

 During these years, Denver attended Mansfeld Junior High School and was a member of the Tucson Arizona Boys Chorus for two years.
 He was content in Tucson, but his father was transferred to Maxwell Air Force Base in Montgomery, Alabama.
 The family later moved to Carswell Air Force Base in Fort Worth, Texas, where Denver graduated from Arlington Heights High School.
-Denver was distressed with life in Fort Worth, and in his junior year of high school he drove his father's car to California to visit family friends and begin his music career.
+Denver was distressed with life in Fort Worth and, during his junior year of high school, drove his father's car to California to visit family friends and begin his music career.
 His father flew to California in a friend's jet to retrieve him, and Denver reluctantly returned to Texas to complete his schooling.